samdutton/ilt/pwa/data/index.md

+---
+layout: guide
+chapter: Your first Progressive Web App
-## Use service workers to cache the forecast data
+title: Use service workers to cache the forecast data
+index: 6
+---

 Choosing the right [caching
 strategy](https://jakearchibald.com/2014/offline-cookbook/) for your data is